PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

 \subsubsection{Contribution of Hybrid Decoder with MHSCA}

 We next ablate the design of the aggregation module by comparing our hybrid multihead self–cross attention (MHSCA) decoder with a simplified variant that relies only on multihead cross-attention (MHCA).
-As shown in Table~\ref{tab:mhsca_hybrid}, removing the self-attention component degrades performance across all benchmarks.
+As shown in Tab.~\ref{tab:mhsca_hybrid} and Appendix Tab.~\ref{apxtab:mhsca_hybrid}, removing the self-attention component degrades performance across all benchmarks.
 While the cross-attention–only variant already improves over the base estimator by attending to retrieved vectors, it lacks the ability to contextualize and refine these fragments jointly.
-Incorporating MHSA within the block allows the model to propagate information among retrieved neighbors before aligning them with the query, yielding consistent gains.
+Incorporating MHSA within the block allows the model to propagate

+information among retrieved neighbors before aligning them with the query, yielding consistent gains.
 For example, on TS50, the AAR increases from $64.2\%$ to $67.9\%$, and perplexity drops from $2.56$ to $2.43$; on the CATH-4.2 test split, AAR rises from $59.3\%$ to $60.4\%$ with a corresponding reduction in PPL (2.82 $\rightarrow$ 2.71).
 Similar improvements are observed on TS500 and the PDB date split, with relative gains of $+0.8\%$–$1.2\%$ AAR.
 Importantly, these gains are consistent across both in-distribution (CATH-4.2) and out-of-distribution (CAMEO 2022, PDB date split) settings, highlighting that the hybrid MHSCA architecture provides more expressive aggregation by jointly leveraging self- and cross-attention.
-This validates our design choice to adopt MHSCA as the default decoding module in PRISM.
+This validates the adoption of MHSCA as the default decoding module in PRISM.